INCHARA-S-GOWDA/SubjectsManager/README.md

 the concepts of Web Technologies namely HTML,CSS and JAVASCRIPT.

 The outcomes are :
-• The satisfaction of completing a task
+• The satisfaction of completing a task\n
 • Good comments from teachers
 • Being perceived as successful by your peers or parents
 • Long-term success, i.e. top grades and a place at your university of choice.